-If you don’t know this information from the start you are already taking a huge risk.
+If you don’t know this information from the start you are already taking a risk.
 It’s important to do your research on the company you plan on investing with.
-Just by googling your investment and the manager can give you a lot of insight about your potential investment.
+Just Googling your investment and the manager can give you a lot of insight about your potential investment.
 You should also be aware of any unsolicited investment offers, especially if it is promoting the use of a self-directed IRA.
 Do your homework on every investment!

-If an investment offers an outrageous guaranteed return with very low risk then you might want question yourself “Is this investment too good to be true.”
-Go with your gut instinct and don’t investment in anything you feel uncomfortable with.
+If an investment offers an outrageous guaranteed return with very low risk, you might want ask if this investment is too good to be true.
+Go with your gut instinct and don’t invest in anything you feel uncomfortable with.
 It’s always a good idea to ask a professional in cases you are unsure.
 Midland IRA is not a fiduciary but your CPA or tax advisor are great resources to consult with when making any investment.

-The biggest mistake an investor can make is to not do the due diligence on their investment.
+The biggest mistake an investor can make is to not doing due diligence on their investment.
 Below are several websites that can help you investigate your investment: